 All over Tibet, summers are mild with a fair amount of rain that tends to fall at night.
 The rainy season runs roughly from June to September, but especially in July and August.
 A big plus is that this is the greenest time of year and for many the most beautiful.
 Days in Lhasa can be t-shirt weather, when the strong sun is out, which is often, though the nights will cool down a lot.
 In general the temperatures will of course get colder — sometimes a lot colder — as you move out of the main valleys into higher altitude.
 If you’re going to Everest Base Camp in the summer you could be disappointed by clouds socking in the summit for days on end.
 The rain can also be an issue if you’re trekking during the summer months.
 The rainy season of July and August can play havoc with the roads all over Tibet, perhaps especially in Kham and Amdo.
 This is also the high season for Chinese tourists, in areas all over Tibet, but especially the Central Tibet and Everest itineraries.

 September still has mild temperatures and though it can still be a bit rainy, September is often recommended as a prime month to visit Tibet.
 October can also be a great time to go — clear mountain views and beginning to be cold but not freezing — though you want to avoid the Chinese holidays in early October which will be crowded times in Tibet.
-Fall is a good time to visit Kham or Amdo.
+Early fall is a good time to visit Kham or Amdo.

 Winter is quite cold everywhere in Tibet, though it’s a time of year that some people really think is great, especially in Lhasa, where it might snow only 4-5 times a winter.
 Tourist crowds are way down and the sky is nice and clear, though the winds pick up after November and February and March have strong cold winds.
 This is not a great time to visit the frigid northern, northeastern and western parts of Tibet unless you are an extremely hardy sort who enjoys being an icicle ;-)